Banca d'Italia supervises the following categories of intermediaries:

 Payment institutions

-Payment institutions are companies, other than banks and EMIs, which are authorized to provide payment services under Article 1, Paragraph 1, Letter b of Legislative Decree 11/2010.
+Payment institutions are companies, other than banks and EMIs, which are authorized to provide payment services under Article 1, Paragraph 1, Subparagraph b) of Legislative Decree 11/2010.

 Financial conglomerates

-Financial conglomerates are groups of firms, significantly active in insurance and banking or in investment services, which include at least one insurance company and one company operating either in the banking or the investment services sector, and that have a regulated entity at their head or operate mainly in the financial sector..
+Financial conglomerates are groups of firms with significant operations in insurance and banking or in investment services, including at least one insurance company and one company operating either in the banking or the investment services sector, that have a regulated entity at their head or operate mainly in the financial sector.

 Non-bank financial intermediaries